-Imagine your first show in a ring that has been graced by international riders!
+Imagine your first show in a ring that is graced each year by top international riders like Beezie Madden, Ian Millar, Beth Underhill, Kent Farrington, and McLain Ward!
 The Riding Academy is an excellent starting place for a rider’s first shows.
 Shows are held our own riding arena.
 Entries are limited to The Riding Academy students, with classes divided according to level of experience.

 The Riding Academy’s Schooling Shows aim to provide riders with a competitive environment in which to demonstrate correct, basic riding skills and a knowledge of safety and horsemanship specific to our school programme.

 Please note: All Riding Academy Schooling Shows take place on Monday evenings starting at 5 p.m.

 Friday, June 15th, 2018 – Combined Show at Sunnybrook Stables

 Riders participating in our schooling also accumulate points.
 At the end of the season, points are tallied and a division Champion and Reserve Champion are awarded at the annual combined show at our sister facility, Sunnybrook Stables.

 The emphasis in judging this class will be placed on the performance of the rider.
 Competitors will be evaluated on their position as well as their ability to control and direct the horse in order to achieve the best possible ride.

 More specifically, the judge will be looking at the correctness of the rider’s position (upper body, seat and lower body) and use of aids, the effectiveness of the rider in controlling the horse; regulating direction and pace.
 When evaluating an equitation class, the judge will look for a smooth, fluid picture of harmony between the horses and rider, rewarding the one who is quiet, unobtrusive and exacting in conveying their instructions.